-a module that may be selected by a student subject to the approval of the Board of their School of Studies.

-Mark

-marks are expressed as a percentage except for some specified modules or components of modules, where marks may be expressed as Fail/Pass.
+- Free Choicea module that may be selected by a student subject to the approval of the Board of their School of Studies. - Mark marks are expressed as a percentage except for some specified modules or components of modules, where marks may be expressed as Fail/Pass.

-Delayed Assessment/ Reassessment

-A delayed assessment or reassessment opportunity, normally in an assessment event (examination, course test, presentation, Objective Course Specific Examination (OSCE), Objective Structured Pharmacy Examination (OSPE)), granted by the Board of Examiners on the recommendation of the Extenuating Circumstances Panel (ECP) where a student has presented evidence that factors outside the student's control affected the student's attendance or performance at an assessment event.
+Delayed Assessment/ Reassessment/ Reassessment/ Reassessment Reassessment/ (OSCE), Objective Course Specific Examination (OSCE), Objective Structured Pharmacy Examination (OSPE)), granted by the Board of Examiners on the recommendation of the Extenuating Circumstances Panel (ECP) where a student has presented evidence that factors outside the student's control affected the student's attendance or performance at an assessment event.